uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-2}

+## Background

+Sex assigned at birth is a biological attribute.
+In the digital space, male and female are often the only provided options, but there are instances where an individual’s biological sex is not unambiguously male or female.

+Gender is a social construct.
+Gender identity is an expression of a user’s identity and is integral to their sense of self.
+There is a wide variety of gendered experiences in the world.

+Historically, the federal government has asked people to choose between male and female based on the biological sex they were assigned at birth.
+Recently, agencies and programs have been moving toward providing more options, reflecting the fact that biological sex is not always unambiguously male or female, and that an individual’s gender may not reflect the biological sex they were assigned at birth.

+In April 2022, the U.S. Department of State began allowing people to specify “X,” along with “male” or “female” on their passports.
+(Note: “non-binary” is generally used only when referring to gender identity.
+It is being used by the Department of State’s changes in their recording of sex, defining `X` as `Unspecified or another gender identity` including non-binary, intersex, and gender non-conforming individuals.)
+While biological sex is often used as part of validating identity, gender identity is generally more important for ensuring respectful communication.

+The Office of Management and Budget, the Federal Interagency Working Group on Improving Measurement of Sexual Orientation and Gender Identity in Federal Surveys, and the U.S. Department of Health and Human Services, among other federal agencies and programs, are working to define a meaningful, inclusive way to collect biological sex and gender information when it is needed.
+This is a quickly evolving space, and recommendations will also evolve.

 ## What problem does this solve?
 Gender and biological sex are often used synonymously.
 Users have struggled to provide accurate information that best identifies and/or represents them within a limited or overwhelming amount of provided options.

-Biological sex assigned at birth is a biological attribute.
-In the digital space, male and female are often the only provided options, but there are instances where an individual's biological sex is not unambiguously male or female.

-Gender is a social construct.
-Gender identity is an expression of a user’s identity and is integral to their sense of self.
-There is a wide variety of gendered experiences in the world.

 {:.site-component-section-title}
 ## Biological sex

 ## When to use this pattern
 Follow this pattern when you are collecting biological sex as part of your service.
 Only ask for biological sex if you need it.
 Sometimes it’s more prudent to skip collecting this information altogether.
-Note: The U.S. Department of State has begun including <a href="https://www.state.gov/x-gender-marker-available-on-u-s-passports-starting-april-11/">X as an option for sex identification</a> to indicate <code>Unspecified or another gender identity</code>, including non-binary, intersex, and gender non-conforming individuals.

 ## What's the solution
 Present the user with a controlled vocabulary to accurately depict their biological sex.